cubist-labs/CubeSigner-TypeScript-SDK/examples/avalanchejs/README.md

 ## Running the Example

-To run the example, you need to create a `secp` and an `secp-ava`/`secp-ava-test` key and add it to a role like we did in the [top-level README](../../README.md).
+To run the example, you need to create a `secp` and an `secp-ava`/`secp-ava-test` key and add it to a role as we did in the [top-level README](../../README.md).
 After you do this, generate a session token for the role; you can either save the token (`cs token create ...
 --save`) or export as base64: